Top Scholarships for MBA

 E-Kalyan Jharkhand Scholarship 2025 :The E-Kalyan Jharkhand Scholarship is a financial assistance program initiated by the Government of Jharkhand to support students from Scheduled Castes (SC), Scheduled Tribes (ST), and Other Backward Classes (OBC) in pursuing their education.
 This scholarship aims to reduce financial barriers for eligible students, enabling them to continue their studies without undue hardship.

-Amount: Upto Rs 1 lakh
+Amount: Up to Rs 1 lakh

 Deadline: 30 May 2025